 CAR: Follow the B9048 to the T-junction; the Hoy Hotel is opposite, on the right.
 To access the car park, turn right and then first left.
 The exhibition entrance is at the rear of the building.

-Collect a copy of the Lyness Wartime Trail leaflet from the ferry waiting room to see what this area looked like during WW2.
+Collect a copy of the Lyness Wartime Trail leaflet from the ferry waiting room or the museum to see what this area looked like during WW2.

 From the British Newspaper Archive